RobinSchmidt/RS-MET/Notes/Scratch/PitchDithering.md

 get the (average) cycle length right.
 Of course, we want to maintain an average cycle length of
 $100$.
 In order to achieve that, it is clear that we additionally need to use cycle lengths above _and_ below $100.0$.
 We need to use cycles of the 3 lengths $c_1 = 99, c_2 = 100, c_3 = 101$ in such
-a way that the mean cycle length is also exactly $100$ and the variance of the probability distribution matches the variance that we would get in the worst case scenario, i.e. at the half-integers.
+a way that the mean cycle length is still exactly $100$ and the variance of the probability distribution matches the variance that we would get in the worst case scenario, i.e. at the half-integers.
 It is apparent by now that the general task to make this work is to derive a formula or algorithm to compute the 3 desired cycle lengths $c_1, c_2, c_3$ along with their associated